GDevelopApp/GDevelop-tutorials/docs/inAppTutorial/REFERENCE.md

 - `absenceOfElement` (string): the CSS selector of an element absent from the DOM or a custom selector
 - `valueHasChanged` (true): the CSS selector of an input whose value has changed
 - `valueEquals` (string): the CSS selector of an input whose value is equal to the string (even for numbers, it has to be a string, ex: "2")
+- `objectAddedInLayout` (true): an object has been added to the scene (from scratch, duplication or the asset store)
 - `instanceAddedOnScene` (string): the name of an object for which an instance has been added on the scene
   - `instancesCount` (number): the number of instances that should be present on the scene (to be used with `instanceAddedOnScene`)
 - `previewLaunched` (true): a preview has been launched